CDRT/mk_docs/docs/guides/lcu/reference.md

 ***-Path***

 The directory containing the previously downloaded packages.
-Use `Save-LSUpdate` to download packages.
+Use `Save-LnvUpdate` to download packages.

 ```yaml
 Type: DirectoryInfo